boualikamel/tu-webpack/README.md

 @import "./layouts/header/header.scss";
 ```

-and we will add the rule of this loader into our config
-and we will after that add a style for our header and add an other layout, it's about a content of our page
+and we will after that and add an other layout, it's about a content of our page

 create content folder and the content.html